Goddiegold/sippy-task-manager/README.md

-# Music Booking API
+# Task Manager API

-This is a RESTful API for managing artist profiles, event listings, and booking transactions in a music booking application.
+This is a RESTful API that allows users to create, update, delete, and track tasks.
+This system support multiple users, authentication, task assignment, status updates, priority levels, and image uploads.

 ## 🛠️ Setup Instructions